oracle-quickstart/oci-transit-fw/README.md

 **Use Case:**

 Access between multiple networks through a single DRG with a firewall between networks: This scenario uses the DRG as the hub, with routing configured to send packets through a firewall in a VCN before they can be sent to another network.
 See Using a DRG to route traffic through a centralized network virtual appliance.
-This scenario is only available to an implementation using an upgraded DRG.

 #### Built With: